SiliconLabsSoftware/matter_extension/slc/apps/air_quality_sensor_app/thread/README.md

 ### SW Requirements

-For a full list of software requirements, see the [Matter Software Requirements](https://docs.silabs.com/matter/2.8.0/matter-overview/#software-requirements) documentation.
+For a full list of software requirements, see [Matter Software Requirements](https://docs.silabs.com/matter/2.8.0/matter-overview/#software-requirements) documentation.

 ## Steps to Run Demo